Waiheke Kennedy Point marina development

 IntroductionDOC's response to concerns about the welfare of kororā/little blue penguin during the Kennedy Point marina development.

-We have received a number of enquiries from concerned members of the public and protesters regarding the welfare of kororā during the Auckland Council consented marina development at Kennedy Point on Waiheke Island.
+We have received enquiries from concerned members of the public and protesters regarding the welfare of kororā during the Auckland Council consented marina development at Kennedy Point on Waiheke Island.

-We are visiting the site regularly to ensure the safety of the kororā during the development and will maintain regular contact with tangata whenua – iwi, hapū, whānau and the community.
+We visited the site regularly to ensure the safety of the kororā during the main construction works and have maintained regular contact with tangata whenua – iwi, hapū, whānau and the community.